alittlebyte/CryptBuild/README.md

 # cryptocurrency-price-tracker

-This is based on https://github.com/Larkenx/cryptocurrency-price-tracker.
+This is based on a [Scotch.io tutorial](https://scotch.io/tutorials/build-a-cryptocurrency-comparison-site-with-vuejs), which covers building a website to compare cryptocurrencies.
 Built with Vue+Vuetify+Axios

 ## Build Setup